-a.
+- a.
 Visually inspect fiber-optic cable prior to installation.
-Report any defects to Engineer.
+Report any defects to Engineer. - b.

-- b.
 Pre-installation (on-reel), all strands of fiber shall be tested (uni-directional) with an Optical Time Domain Reflectometer (OTDR) at 1310 nm and 1550 nm to verify attenuation, continuity and length of the cable.
 Measured length by the OTDR shall match manufacturer cable foot markings plus manufacturer provided helicity.
-Perform all tests in the presence of the Engineer and provide the Engineer with up to two copies of any software required for viewing electronic files of the OTDR traces.
+The contractor shall perform all tests in the presence of the Engineer and provide the Engineer with up to two copies of any software required for viewing electronic files of the OTDR traces.
 Fiber test results submitted to the Engineer that exceed the max attenuation loss specification will be identified as Out of Specification. - c.
 Post installation, all strands of fiber shall be tested (uni-directional) with an Optical Time Domain Reflectometer (OTDR) at 1310 nm and 1550 nm to verify attenuation, continuity and length of the cable.
 Measured length by the OTDR shall match manufacturer cable foot markings plus manufacturer provided helicity.
 Measured post installation length shall match pre-installation (on-reel) length +/- 50 feet for each strand.
 The contractor shall perform all tests in the presence of the Engineer and provide the Engineer with up to two copies of any software required for viewing electronic files of the OTDR traces.
 Fiber test results submitted to the Engineer that exceed the max attenuation loss specification will be identified as Out of Specification. - d.
-The fiber-optic cable is to have a maximum attenuation of 0.4 dB/km at 1310 nm and 0.3 dB/km at 1550 nm when measured with an OTDR.
-Fiber test results submitted to the Engineer that exceed the max attenuation loss specification will be identified as Out of Specification. - e.
-Replace, as directed by the Engineer, any defect discovered during final acceptance at no additional cost to the Iowa DOT.
+The fiber-optic cable is to have a maximum attenuation of 0.4 dB/km at 1310 nm and

+0.3 dB/km at 1550 nm when measured with an OTDR.
+Fiber test results submitted to the Engineer that exceed the max attenuation loss specification will be identified as Out of Specification.

+- e.
+Contractor shall replace, as directed by the Engineer, any defect discovered during final acceptance at no additional cost to the Iowa DOT.
 Consider a defect to be any cable with an OTDR measured length that differs from the actual cable footage, excluding manufacturer's helicity. - f.
 All test equipment shall be factory certified within the last year.
-Provide copies of the certification ten days prior to testing. - g.
-Test results will be recorded on a Contractor supplied form, with data compiled in PDF format through the meter manufacturer's software.
-No additional alteration using software beyond the meter manufacturer's software will be allowed.
-Submit test results in a format approved by the Engineer.
+The Contractor shall provide copies of the certification ten days prior to testing. - g.
+Test results will be recorded on a form supplied by the Contractor, with data compiled in PDF format through the meter manufacturer's software.
+No additional alteration using software from the Contractor beyond the meter manufacturer's software will be allowed.
+The Contractor shall submit test results in a format approved by the Engineer.
 Completed test forms on each fiber shall be handed over to the Engineer.
-Provide native test (electronic version) with no alterations and meter software for viewing of fiber traces.
+Contractor shall also provide native test (electronic version) with no alterations and meter software for viewing of fiber traces.
 At a minimum, test results shall show the following: - Cable and fiber identification (as approved by Iowa DOT). - Operator Name. - Date and Time. - Setup and test parameters including wavelength, pulse width, range, scale and ambient temperature. - h.
 OTDR testing shall use a launch and receiving cable.
-Each cable shall be a minimum 3280 feet, or greater than the dead zone for the OTDR used for this test, whichever is larger.
+Each cable shall be a minimum 1000 meters, or greater than the dead zone for the OTDR used for this test, whichever is larger.